marcoxa/CL3270/README.md

 The current version is derivable from the TIMESTAMP file.

-The previous mejor version is from 2025-11-27.
+The previous major version is from 2025-11-27.

 ### A NOTE ON FORKING